Breed (video game): Characters

 Breeds characters are mostly anonymous but are introduced at the beginning of the first mission as "Sniper", "Grunt", and "Heavy Gunner".

 Sergeant Westwood gives the orders, but it's never revealed from who they come exactly (may be assumed to be Captain Richter).
 At one point, in the cycling demo at the beginning of the game, Sergeant Gunny Westwood is heard to remark "War...what is it good for..?" and his dialogue includes other humorous references revealing the satirical slant to elements of the game, but these elements are not included in the gameplay itself, which is more serious.
 Other characters who appear are a soldier in a wheel chair (Captain Soul Richter) who the Sergeant gives a satirical speech to in the title sequence, and characters like resistance fighters.

 The player can control three different squad members, the grunt, sniper, and a heavy gunner, although this changes in later missions to include a missile specialist.
 Each squad member is equipped with different weapons and can be controlled at any given time throughout a mission.
 The grunt, the character with whom the player begins the game, is usually armed with a standard assault rifle and shotgun but can also pick up other weapons.
 The sniper carries a sniper rifle and assault rifle, though this is sometimes replaced by a silenced sub-machinegun.
 The heavy gunner is armed with a large four-barreled minigun for suppressive fire.
 One can also be an engineer or a medic.

 Controversy

 Although information seems to be scant, a dispute seems to have erupted between the developers, Brat Designs, and the original distributors, CDV.
-The developers claimed that an inferior version of the game was released by CDV, while CDV claimed that they were supplied with a faulty release and had to bring in extra coders.
+The developers claimed that an inferior version of the game was released by CDV, while CDV claimed that they were supplied with a faulty release and had to bring in extra programmers.